CoralHydro2k/ch2kSeawater_Database/README.md

 You can contribute by:

-- Adding scripts or notebooks via a pull request to this repository
+- Adding scripts or notebooks via a pull request to this repository.

-- Opening an Issue for bugs, data problems, or feature requests
+- Opening an Issue for bugs, data problems, or feature requests.
+There is a template available for bugs and issues.

-- Starting a Discussion to share example code, ask questions, or learn from others
+- Starting a Discussion to share example code, ask questions, or learn from others.

 The authors are happy to assist and engage with contributors.